erikdubois/LinuxMint181i3/README.md

 Folder <b>Installation</b> is the sequence of the installation procedure you can follow till the last one or not.

-Folder <b>I3</b> are all the settings to get a working I3 and it is in the folder Step 4.
+Folder for your <b>I3</b> installation is the top level of the github.
+Config file is THE document you need to get a working i3wm.